stoch-sut/stoch-sut.github.io/_news/2023-10-14_announcement2.md

 inline: true
 ---

-Quiz2 will take place at 07/25.
+Quiz2 will take place on 07/25.